kelsar777/firejs/README.md

 firejs
 ======

-Tools for simulation of fires, flames, deflagrations and explosions
+Tools for simulating fires, flames, deflagrations and explosions